monome/docs/modular/ansible/cycles.md

  * Ring 2 - Shape: Tri/Saw
  * Ring 3 - Force: ring sensitivity
  * Ring 4 - Friction: constant friction amount

+While holding down `Key 2`, tap `Key 1` to switch to the RANGE view, where you can attenuate the CV output of each ring.
+Tap `Key 1` again to enter the `DIVISIONS` view, where you can increase the frequency of TR gates from the default of one high/low cycle per rotation to 2, 4, or 8 cycles.
+Tap `Key 1` a third time to return to the main CONFIG view, or release `Key 2` to leave CONFIG.

 ### Sync mode